FidelVe/icon-node-query-samples/README.md

 # ICON Node Query Samples

-The following is project where I plan to publish different code examples on how to make different querys to the ICON Blockchain using JavaScript (nodejs).
+The following is a project where I plan to publish different code examples on how to make different queries to the ICON Blockchain using JavaScript (nodejs).

 ## Examples